-Our Board structure is unitary and comprised of Executive, Non-Executive and Independent Directors.
-At the helm of the Board structure is the Board Chairman, a non-Executive Director, responsible for providing overall leadership and direction for the Board and the Bank.
+Our Board provides guidance and strategic oversight and is ultimately responsible for the effectiveness of our Corporate Governance framework.
+It is comprised of Executive, Non-Executive and Independent Directors.
+The Board Chairman, a non-Executive Director, provides overall leadership and direction for the Board and the Bank.
 To this end, the Chairman oversees the Board proceedings and safeguards its alignment with the Bank's vision and goals.
 He further ensures active engagement by the Board members as well as an effective communication between the Board and Shareholders.

 The day-to-day business operations of the Bank is delegated to the Executive Management headed by the Managing Director/CEO, who is distinct from the Chairman.
 The Non-Executive Directors act as a counterbalance to the influence of the Chairman or CEO on board decision making as well as provide a wide range of skills, independent judgment and experience to the Board.
+The Bank Secretary/Legal Adviser is the Secretary to the Board and amongst other functions, acts as a liaison between the Board and Management and advises the Board on Corporate Governance and other legal/regulatory issues.
+To safeguard independence, there is no filial or spousal relationship between the members of the Board.
+None of the members sits on the Board of a Bank in the same industry or competition with our Bank.